LucasJunio/pipeline-gstreamer-express-socket/README.md

 ### Overview

+Implement a simple pipeline for video playback using GStreamer.
 This application is a test of how to use gstreamer library that is a framework for creating streaming media applications.

 Result: